TosbackCgusBridge-Bot/CGUs-versions/Dell/Terms of Service.md

 If you purchased software from Dell or a Dell reseller, your order acknowledgement, invoice or receipt will include the name of the software titles(s) that you purchased.
 The software license agreement applicable to your use of Dell software is available here (including Dell software preinstalled on Dell hardware or made available to you by download, disk media or otherwise, at no additional cost).

-CONTRATO DE LICENCIA DE USUARIO FINAL — Tipo S End User License Agreement — Type S End User License Agreement — Type S View More Returns
+CONTRATO DE LICENCIA DE USUARIO FINAL — Tipo S End User License Agreement — Type S View More Returns

 Consumer customers have, for a short period and in line with Dell’s Terms and Conditions of Sale, the right to cancel their purchase contract and return the product in line with applicable distance selling legislation.
 A reasonable charge will be payable to cover the costs of collection and this will simply be deducted from your refund.